verdimrc/playground-tiny-gpu-genai/README.md

 To stop the NIM endpoint, go back to the terminal where the container runs, then press Ctrl+C.

-## 2. Nemo: pretraining with MCore
+## 2. Nemo-1.0: pretraining with MCore

 First, visit <https://huggingface.co/meta-llama/Llama-2-7b-hf> to download the tokenizers files (i.e., `tokenizer.json` and `tokenizer.model`).
 Registration required.